getampt/docs/data.md

 ### Labels

-Key-Value stores typically work by using a single `key` to reference stored items.
+Key-value stores typically work by using a single `key` to reference stored items.
 This is fine when you know the item's key (such as an email address or userId) and only need to access it using that value.
 However, our applications often need to use multiple access patterns in order to retrieve data.
 This is where **Labels** help you add additional context and retrieval capabilities.

 Labels use the same format as item `key`s and support Collections as well.
 For example, if we stored a product using a simple key like `productId-12345`, we could add a label like this: